 2. Message contents are defined in clause 7.6.13.1.1.4.3.

-3. The test scenario comprises of 1 NR Cell.
-The connection setup with the power level set according to Annex C.1.1 and C.1.2 for this test.
+3. The AoA setup for this test is Setup 1 as defined in clause A.9.
+The UE RX Beam Peak direction has been obtained previously using one of the search procedures as described in Annex I.